Getting Started

 bigscience/bloom-560m

-is listed twice.
-The first listing refers to a specific version of this model—ac2ae5fab2ce3f9f40dc79b5ca9f637430d24971
+listed twice.
+The first listing refers to a specific version of this model—

 —that is available to the default

-profile; the second listing refers to a different version of the same model—4f42c91d806a19ae1a46af6c3fb5f4990d884cd6
+listing refers to a different version ("revision") of the same model—

-—that is available to the test
+—that is available to the macbook

-profile.
-For reproducibility, it's important to keep track of the exact revision used.
+reproducibility, it's important to keep track of the exact revision used.

 Let's go ahead and try to run one of these models.